rado-radoev/rado-radoev.github.io/_posts/2022-06-30-100_days_of_code_day3.md

 #### Exerice 3 - Leap year calculator
-(This is work in porgress -- check with 2016 and 2020)

 ```python
 # 🚨 Don't change the code below 👇
 year = int(input("Which year do you want to check? "))